ayaz-alam/Bolt-Connect/README.md

 2. Install the NDK in Android Studio.

 3. Open Android Studio, you will see a **Welcome to Android** window.
 Under Quick Start, select *Import Project (Eclipse ADT, Gradle, etc.)*
+4. Navigate to the directory where you saved the Bolt-connect-android project, select the root folder of the project (the folder named "Bolt-connect-android"), and hit OK.
+Android Studio should now begin building the project with Gradle.

+5. Once this process is complete and Android Studio opens, check the Console for any build errors.

+    - *Note:* If you receive a Gradle sync error titled, "failed to find ...", you should click on the link below the error message (if available) that says *Install missing platform(s) and sync project* and allow Android studio to fetch you what is missing.